About land contamination

 We may also conduct a human health risk assessment.
 This can help us better understand any potential health risks.
 It can also help us find out whether we need to take action to reduce the risk of exposure to contamination.

 When contamination is found it can usually be managed to reduce potential of exposure and risks to human health.
+Risks are typically low from plant uptake because we eat a variety of foods.

 About land contamination in residential yards